 Bihar is divided into 38 districts, 101 subdivisions and 535 CD blocks.
 These administrative units help in managing the state’s governance, development and services more efficiently, ensuring smooth functioning across various regions of Bihar.

-Kishanganj is the district in Bihar that receives the highest rainfall, with an average of 2,177 mm annually.
-Located in the northeastern part of the state, it gets heavy rain due to the Himalayas and the peninsula foreland.
-The southwest monsoon, which contributes over 85% of Bihar’s annual rainfall, brings the most rain in July, followed by August, June and September.
-The northeast districts receive more rainfall than the southwest ones.
+Kishanganj is the rainiest district in Bihar, getting about 2,177 mm of rainfall every year.
+It lies in the northeastern part of the state and receives heavy rain because of the nearby Himalayas and the peninsula region.
+The southwest monsoon gives over 85% of Bihar’s rainfall, with July bringing the most rain, followed by August, June, and September.
+Northeastern areas get more rain than southwestern ones.

 The heavy rainfall in Kishanganj is mainly caused by the Himalayas in the north and peninsular India’s foreland.
 These natural features restrict the movement of monsoon winds, causing them to release a lost of moisture in the area.
 As a result, the rainfall in Kishanganj is much higher compared to other parts of Bihar.